Bikeman868/Prius/README.md

     }
 ```
 ### Return an open data reader that will close the database connection on dispose
-To use this mechanism you need to add a dependency on the `IEnumerableDataFactory` interface
+To use this mechanism you need to have a dependency on the `IEnumerableDataFactory` interface
 then call its `Create` method to wrap the context and the data enumerator in a new
 enumerable collection that is also disposable.
 Disposing of the result disposes of the
-data enumerator and the context, closing the connection.
+data enumerator and the context - closing the connection.
 ```
     public IDisposableEnumerable<ICustomer> GetCustomers()
     {